atomgalaxy/isocpp-template-this/templated-this.md

 ### Interplays with capturing `[this]` and `[*this]`

-As an explicit parameter, it shadows members of the closure.
-That said, using `this` inside the lambda is useless for anything other than `decltype(this)`, since the closure members have no defined names.
+As `this` is passed as an explicit parameter, it shadows members of the closure.
+That said, it's not possible to refer to the members of the closure using the `this` pointer of the lambda, since the closure has no defined layout and the members referenced may not even be inserted into the closure, if there even is one.

 TBD: does init-capture obviate all need for `*this`?